 The declaration of a completed best effort at any lifeline should be accompanied by a request to escalate the CICO status.
 If this is not made by the airway operator, other members of the team should feel empowered to insist on this.
 It is important to note that the CICO Status should not reach GO unless best efforts at all three lifelines have failed to provide entry into the Green Zone.
-Thus where discretionary escalations are implemented, the CICO Status should plateau at SET until a declaration is made that best efforts at all three upper airway lifelines has been unsuccessful.
+Once the CICO Status reaches SET it should plateau here until a declaration is made that best efforts at all three upper airway lifelines has been unsuccessful.

 If, following any escalation in the CICO status, entry into the Green Zone is subsequently achieved by an attempt at an alternate lifeline, no further progression is warranted while access to the Green Zone is maintained.
 The CICO Status should remain at the escalated level, however, in case access to the Green Zone is inadvertently forfeited and a return to the funnel of the Vortex occurs.
-Only once a secure airway that is suitable for the context has been established, should the CICO Status reset to its default 'neutral' status.
+Only once a secure airway that is suitable for the context has been established, should the CICO Status 'stand down' to its default 'neutral' status.

 It is appropriate to consider the need to reinstitute a previously elevated CICO Status in any circumstance where secure access to the Green Zone has the potential to become compromised, such as during extubation.

 In the stressful and time-critical circumstance of a CICO event, difficulties with otherwise simple tasks such as recalling, articulating or locating equipment may hinder the timely initiation of CICO Rescue.
 To help overcome these challenges and facilitate access to equipment, it is recommended that pre-packaged CICO Rescue kits be immediately available in all locations where advanced airway management might potentially occur.
 The exact composition of such kits should be determined according to local policy and preferences but consideration of the following principles is recommended: